Gosforth: Gosforth Library

 Gosforth has a public library which was re-built in 2007.
 In November 2006, the old Gosforth Library was closed and moved to a nearby temporary location.
 The single-storey building was subsequently demolished and has been replaced by a new two-storey building.
-The new Library and Customer Service Centre, costing £2.8 million opened on 17 December 2007.
+The new library and customer service centre, costing £2.8 million opened on 17 December 2007.
 The library was officially opened on 8 February 2008 by John Grundy, a local television presenter; music pupils from the then Gosforth High School also performed at the opening.

-In 2014 the Gosforth Customer Service Centre closed and the space is now occupied by part of Newcastle City Learning.
+In 2014 the customer service centre closed and the space is now occupied by part of Newcastle City Learning.
 The new building will also incorporate 'public art' to give the centre an identity and a connection with the local area.
 The library is also used as a polling station.

 Gosforth Civic Hall

-The current civic hall in Gosforth is on Regent Farm Road and was built in the 1970s as a replacement for the old Central Hall on the High Street.
+The current civic hall in Gosforth is on Regent Farm Road and was built in the 1970s as a replacement for the old Central Hall on the high street.
 A Second World War plaque is located in the hall.
 As of 2011 the hall was not regularly used and the council were looking at other potential community uses for the building.
 In 2014 a competitive process to determine the operator of the hall was held.
 This was won by Liberdade Community Development Trust, and the building is now used as a community theatre.